frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

     0 0 1 1 1
     ncluster: 2

+This output will be visible on server side.
 It dispays the affinity matrix.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.